harness/developer-hub/release-notes/service-reliability-management.md

 ### New features and enhancements

-Added new filters, Environment-Based and SLO Type, to the SLO listing page.
-You can now filter the SLO list based on environment or SLO type for improved management.
+Added new filters named Environment-Based and SLO Type to the SLO listing page.
+You can now filter the SLO list on environment or SLO type for improved management.
 (SRM-15506)

 ### Early access features